 Only in Rome, and only on a centennial celebration such as this, the 500th anniversary of the death of Raphael, could it be possible to conceive an exhibition of more than one hundred autograph works by the great artist.
 This year’s celebration of the artist focuses on Rome, where he died at age 37 at the height of his fame; with only a limited number of works to go around, the Uffizi, Vatican, Louvre and many others agreed to lend major paintings and drawings; many will travel again later in the year to London’s National Gallery.
 The show, titled “Raphael, 1520-1483,” at the Scuderie del Quirinale is the real deal, containing only works by Raphael or directly connected to him (such as a print after his design), without the filler that so often characterises attempts at monographic exhibitions.
 This in itself is no small feat for a curator, and makes it worth coming to see the show if you can.

 UPDATE: The show was open for just three days until it was closed due to the Coronavirus emergency.
-The following video was created by the museum as a “virtual tour”; they are unsure if it will ever reopen.
+The following video was created by the museum as a “virtual tour”.
+It reopened with limited access, and extended the closing date, but tickets are all sold out (as of August 16).
 Meanwhile, below is my review and some “exclusive” photos taken just in time.

 At the beginning of this year, I wrote about “Five Renaissance exhibitions in Italy worth traveling for in 2020,” and said that I’d certainly travel to Rome for this one.
 True to my word, despite the coronavirus scare (at the time restricted to Lombardy, to the best of our knowledge), I took the train down for the press preview, knowing that you, my readers, would want to know all about the show right away – especially if travel restrictions make it impossible for you to see it in person.
 We had limited time to see the show in a rather hectic environment and with numerous “distractions” (a cameraman had a heart attack, and the news of nation-wide school closures came in just as we entered), and I regret that I haven’t got a copy of the catalogue to provide additional information about works.
 What follows is thus the best possible “sneak peek” I can provide.
 This review is dedicated to Hasan Niyazi, whose passion for Raphael and for Italian art history still feels alive though he himself left us too soon, in 2013, with a sudden death at 37, just like his artistic idol.